 "What do you mean, Trevor?
 Your brother Travis?
 Why would he have someone guarding you?" she asked him.

 "You know quite well that I'm not Trevor.
 I'm Travis.
 You know we're identical twins," he said.
 Actually, she hadn't known they were identical twins, just that Travis had been Shirley's husband.
 Damn, she had done some sloppy detective work, and that was not acceptable on these rub-out cases.
 The man continued, "People know Trevor likes powerful cars.
 He promised that if I would come for this show and book as him that he would go to the state attorney general to clear Shirley.
 He hired the prostitute to be with me because he said he wouldn't be here without a woman.
-His lawyer is supposed to have made a deal for him to not get much prison time and to serve it in a place where the mob can't get to him.
+His lawyer is supposed to have made a deal for him to not get much prison time.
 I assume you are here to make sure I don't spill the beans to the feds or the mob, both of whom are out there watching me."

 Fran went over to him and put an arm around him.
 "I didn't tell you quite the truth either.
 You could tell this to the feds or the mob and get me in big trouble, but I don't think you will.
 Everything about you says that you are a good person, if I can read people.
 Have you ever heard of Bliss?
 That's me."
 At his head shake, she continued, "Well, most decent people probably haven't, but I suspect Trevor has.
 The woman who was supposed to be with you was probably going to kill you; I don't know whether she was supposed to kill Trevor or Travis, and she probably didn't care.
 I gave her a bundle of money and sent her on her way because I thought you were Trevor, and I was going to kill you.
 The person who hired me wanted Trevor to know why he died, and I was supposed to tell him.
 Everything about this case has seemed wrong, but I'm certainly not going to kill you, Travis.
 If you want me to, I'll leave, but I'd rather stick around and protect you, and, if you need to talk about anything, I'll listen.
 I'm good at that too."